GoogleCloudPlatform/terraform-google-enterprise-application/README.md

 In the developer platform, it is deployed into a single namespace/fleet scope (`cymbalshops`).
 All the 11 microservices that build this application are deployed through a single `admin` project using Cloud Deploy.
 This means only one `skaffold.yaml` file is required to deploy all services.

-For more information about the Cymbal Bank application, please visit [microservices-demo repository](https://github.com/GoogleCloudPlatform/microservices-demo/tree/v0.10.1).
+For more information about the Cymbal Shop application, please visit [microservices-demo repository](https://github.com/GoogleCloudPlatform/microservices-demo/tree/v0.10.1).

 ### [Multitenant Applications Example](./examples/multitenant-applications)